How to Take Time Off of Work For Your Mental Health

 - Request it off if you know that a specific day (like the anniversary of a loved one’s death) is hard for you.
 Giving plenty of notice that you will use a sick day will enable your manager to schedule it in advance.

 - Call (or email) and let your supervisor or manager know as soon as you decide you need a mental health day so that they can plan.

 - If you need to involve your HR department to avoid negative comments or pushbacks, please know that is why they are there.

 What should you do on your mental health day?

-Try spending your mental health day in ways that are going to help you combat the effects of stress.
+Try spending your mental health day in ways that will help you combat stress’s effects.